arturonline/docs/linux/wifi.md

-# Connect to a wifi network in linux
+# Connect to a wifi network in Linux

 ## #1: Using nmtui (graphical interface)